Saint-Petersburg International Mercantile Exchange: Refined products market

 SPIMEX — the primary trading venue for exchange-traded refined products in Russia.

 In 2016, the volume of refined products and petrochemicals traded on SPIMEX amounted to 17.16 million tonnes.
 The number of trading participants exceeded 1,900 including all Russian majors; the list of SPIMEX designated delivery points include all key domestic refineries; the list of commodities accepted to trading includes all types of domestic refined products.

-By 2021, the trade in petroleum products has grown to 27.03 million tons (+ 16.6% compared to 2020).
+By 2021, the trade in petroleum products has grown to 27.03 million tons (+ 16.6% compared to 2020), by 2022 to 29.13 million tons (+ 7.8% compared to 2021).